luau-lang/luau/docs/performance.md

 - `getfenv`/`setfenv` can directly modify the environment of any function

 The use of any of these functions performs a dynamic deoptimization, marking the affected environment as "impure".
 The optimizations are only in effect on functions with "pure" environments - because of this, the use of `loadstring`/`getfenv`/`setfenv` is not recommended.
 Note that `getfenv` deoptimizes the environment even if it's only used to read values from the environment.

+> Note: Luau still supports these functions as part of our backwards compatibility promise, although we'd love to switch to Lua 5.2's `_ENV` as that mechanism is cleaner and doesn't require costly dynamic deoptimization.

 ## Calling built-in functions